jacksonwb/ft_fdf/README.md

 * <kbd>-</kbd> and <kbd>+</kbd> - Change Focal Length

 ## Usage
-This programe requires `clang` to build.
+This program requires `clang` to build.
 Run `make` and then `./fdf [map]`
 This has currently only been tested on MacOS